-In round numbers, voter registration data published April 2016 by the New York State Board of Elections says the Ninth Congressional district has 276,000 registered Democrats, 24,000, Republicans and a smattering of Greens, Working Family, Independents and so on for a total of 365,000 voters, after ” a correction” it went to 326,000.
+In round numbers, voter registration data published April 2016 by the New York State Board of Elections says the Ninth Congressional district has 276,000 registered Democrats, 24,000, Republicans and a smattering of Greens, Working Family, Independents, and so on for a total of 365,000 voters, after ” a correction” it went to 326,000.
 Excellent, the population of CD9 is about 740,000 (See Data).
-The issues facing the NYC Board of Elections has already caused some stir, regarding the need to purge the roles (117,000 in Brooklyn) and its illegality.
+The issues facing the NYC Board of Elections have already caused some stir regarding the need to purge the roles (117,000 in Brooklyn) and its illegality.
 There is much to understand here for 2018 and as 2020 approaches, but hey, blue city, blue state, right?

 In Brooklyn, there are two fronts, the collective efforts of the New Kings Democrats and an examination of one of the greatest, first tier, conflict reducing devices in history – the vote.
 The right of suffrage is as simple as walking to your neighborhood poll and as complicated as the legislation and litigation surrounding the Fifteenth Amendment – right to vote (background).
 More on the efforts of the New Kings as needed.
 The first task is to take a good look at voting in the blueness of the Ninth Congressional District by ED.

 The office address for Adem is 247 Troy Avenue (between Lincoln and St. Johns) Brooklyn, NY 11213.
 Six EDs surrounding this office have a total of 5700 registered Democrats.
-The office address for Yvette is 222 Lenox Road, (between Rogers and Nostrand Avenues) Brooklyn, NY 11226.
+The office address for Yvette is 222 Lenox Road (between Rogers and Nostrand Avenues) Brooklyn, NY 11226.
 Six EDs surrounding this office have a total of 4100 registered Democrats.
-The local office locations of a long-standing representative of Brooklyn (Yvette), and a 2018 challenger (Adem) are available for analysis by Election District (ED).
+The local office locations of a long-standing representative of Brooklyn (Yvette) and a 2018 challenger (Adem) are available for analysis by Election District (ED).

 Counting Votes and Why ADEM Lost.